meganz/MEGAchat/Readme.md

   * The Promise lib in base/promise.h and example usage for example in /src/test-promise.cpp
   * The Conversation/Chatroom management code in /src/ChatRoom.h;.cpp
   * The overall client structure in /src/ChatClient.h;.cpp
+  * The setTimeout() and setInterval() timer functions in /src/base/timers.h

+## Test application ##
+  * /src/rtctestapp is a Qt application that binds all together in a simple test app.
+Among other things, it shows how the GCM (Gui Call Marshaller) is implemented on the API user's side.
+It also shows how to use the IVideoRenderer interface to implement video playback.

+## For application implementors ##
+  * The rtctestapp above is the reference app.
+Build it, study it, experiment with it.
+  * IRtcModule, IEventHandler in /src/IRtcModule.h.
+These are used to initiate rtc calls and receive events.
+  * IVideoRenderer in /src/IVideoRenderer.h is used to implement video playback in arbitrary GUI environments.
+Example implementation for Qt is in src/VideoRenderer_Qt.h;.cpp.
+The example usage can be seen from the rtctestapp application.

+## More advanced things that should not be needed but are good to know in order to understand the underlying environment better ##
+  * The function call marshalling mechanims in /src/base/gcm.h and /src/base/gcmpp.h.
+The code is documented in detail.
+The mechanism marshalls lambda calls from a worker thread to the GUI thread.
+Examples of use of marshallCall() can be seen for example in /src/webrtcAdapter.h and in many different places.
+This mechanism should not be directly needed in high-level code that runs in the GUI thread.